mgama1/mgama1.github.io/_posts/2024-10-2-secretmessage.md

     }
 </style>

-Now enough chit chatting and let's fire up an interpreter First things first, let's get our tools set up
+Now enough chit chatting and let's fire up an interpreter.

+First things first, let's get our tools set up

 we will need opencv to process images, and textwrap because i hate for loops